Lesser sooty owl: Habitat and distribution

 The lesser sooty owl is endemic to the wet tropics of the Australasian region and has a small range and a scattered distribution.
 This owl is restricted to wet eucalyptus forests near the coast of northeastern Queensland, Australia.
 These owls are often recorded north of the Great Dividing Range.
 The lesser sooty owl generally occupies areas of 200-800 hectares.

 The lesser sooty owl inhabits primarily old-growth forests with tree hollows near 1 m deep.
 They mostly nest, forage and roost in less disturbed areas of the forest near the riparian zones and rainforest gullies.
 They tend to avoid open or exposed areas of the forest and prefer dark, cool and sheltered locations.
 The bird commonly roosts in foliage, vines, inside hollows of large mature trees, in caves and rocky cliff edges.
 Since their habitat range is confined to these dense, wetter forest types, the lesser sooty owl is considered to be a habitat specialist.
 In fact, they are the only member of the Tytonidae family to live deep within the forests of the Wet Tropics of Queensland.

 The lesser sooty owl roosts in scented melaleuca (Melaleuca squarrosa), rough tree fern (Cyathea australis), tall saw-sedge (Gahnia aspera), mountain grey gum (Eucalyptus cypellocarpa), yertchuk (Eucalyptus consideniana), Victorian eurabbie (Eucalyptus pseudoglobulus), silvertop ash (Eucalyptus sieberi) red ironbark (Eucalyptus tricarpa) and manna gum (Eucalyptus viminalis).
 Males are known to use a wider variety of roosting habitats whereas females prefer to roost in tree hollows of eucalyptus trees.
 Sooty owls choose to roost in these locations because many of their prey are dependent on these forest types.

 Sex differences

-Lesser sooty owls are known to have “reversed sexual dimorphism”, meaning the female is larger than the male.
-In fact, they have the most pronounced reversed sexual dimorphism of any owl species in the world.
+Lesser sooty owls have the most pronounced reversed sexual dimorphism of any owl species in the world.
 Female sooty owls are 1.7 times heavier than males and 1.8 times larger than males.
 Females weigh 1,000-1,200 g and males weigh 550-700 g.
 Female sooty owls range in size from 44–51 cm and males from 37–43 cm.
-The two sexes also have notable differences in their diet, behavior, vocalizations, ranges and preferred habitat.
+The two sexes also have notable differences in their diet, behaviour, calls, ranges and preferred habitat.
 However, both sexes have identical plumage.
-The average home range size of males is 3,025 hectares and is typically larger than for females at 994 hectares.
+The average home range size of males is 3,025 hectares, and is typically larger than for females at 994 hectares.